sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 See [[http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository|this tutorial on making commits]] or [[http://git-scm.com/book/en/Git-Tools-Stashing|this tutorial on stashing changes]] for lots of details on how to save your code changes, but here are the basic commands you need.
 If your code is in a coherent state, use some combination of the commands:
 {{{
-~/sage-git$ git status                                      # see what files you have changed ~/sage-git$ git add <filename>                              # if you have created a new file ~/sage-git$ git commit -a -m 'this is my commit message'    # save changes to any modified files
+~/sage-git$ git branch                                      # see if you are on the right branch ~/sage-git$ git status                                      # see what files you have changed ~/sage-git$ git add <filename>                              # if you have created a new file ~/sage-git$ git commit -a -m 'this is my commit message'    # save changes to any modified files